 Bergeson, LLP attorneys have substantial experience in First Amendment and media law for both plaintiffs and defendants.
-Attorneys Anthony Glassman and Rebecca Kaufman are widely recognized for their experience in speech-related claims – including defamation, commercial disparagement, invasion of privacy, and misappropriation of name, likeness, and performance.
+Attorneys Rebecca Kaufman and Anthony Glassman are widely recognized for their experience in speech-related claims – including defamation, commercial disparagement, invasion of privacy, and misappropriation of name, likeness, and performance.

 Bergeson, LLP also provides crisis management of complex and sensitive matters threatening personal and professional reputations.
-In order to influence potentially damaging media reports, as well as avoid liability, the firm’s attorneys are often retained before stories are published or broadcast.
+To influence potentially damaging media reports, as well as avoid liability, the firm’s attorneys are often retained before stories are published or broadcast.

-The firm’s attorneys have helped to preserve and restore the reputation of numerous individuals and corporations from harmful statements made in various fora, including traditional print (newspapers, magazines, fiction, and nonfiction), television, radio, motion pictures, and online—including the prosecution of anonymous online postings.
+The firm’s attorneys have helped to preserve and restore the reputation of numerous individuals and corporations from harmful statements made in various fora, including traditional print (newspapers, magazines, fiction, and nonfiction), television, radio, motion pictures, and online, including the prosecution of anonymous postings.
 Representation ranges from pre-publication/broadcast interfacing with journalists and media counsel, retraction and take-down demands, settlement negotiations, litigation, jury trials, and appeals.

 Unlike other media law firms, Bergeson, LLP’s attorneys possess the unique experience of both defending and prosecuting speech-related claims.
-Anthony Michael Glassman has defended claims brought by celebrities such as Clint Eastwood, George Harrison, Charlize Theron, Tom Selleck, Gwyneth Paltrow, and Kelly Le Brock.
-On the other side, the firm’s attorneys have successfully represented clients against, or in pre-litigation negotiations with, virtually all of the major media outlets, including The New York Times, ABC, CBS, NBC, CNN, HBO, Reuters, Conde Nast (The New Yorker and Vanity Fair), Random House, Sony, New York Post, and American Media (The National Enquirer, Star, and Radar OnLine).
+Mr. Glassman has defended claims brought by celebrities such as Clint Eastwood, George Harrison, Charlize Theron, Tom Selleck, Gwyneth Paltrow, and Kelly Le Brock.
+On the other side, Ms. Kaufman and Mr. Glassman have successfully represented clients against, or in pre-litigation negotiations with, virtually all the major media outlets, including The New York Times, The Los Angeles Times, The Boston Globe, The Boston Herald, The New York Post, Financial Times, ABC, CBS, NBC, CNN, HBO, Discovery, Reuters, Conde Nast (The New Yorker and Vanity Fair), Huffington Post, Politico, Daily Beast, Random House, Sony, Meredith Corporation (People), Vox Media (New York Magazine and Eater), and American Media (The National Enquirer, Star, and Radar OnLine).

-Mr. Glassman has decades of experience as a media trial lawyer dealing with what is now known as “fake news,” long before the 24-hour news cycle.
+Together, Mr. Glassman and Ms. Kaufman have decades of experience as media lawyers dealing with what is now known as “fake news,” long before the 24-hour news cycle.

 Former and current clients include (some clients on whose behalf we successfully settled claims are not listed in accordance with confidentiality provisions between the parties):